 Recruiting in Vietnam

-BMI runs more than 80 events in over a dozen countries each year.
+BMI runs more than 80 events in 15 countries each year.
 Join these events in Vietnam to recruit students directly via our fairs and attend our peer-to-peer events to build connections with high school counsellors and recruitment agents.